theifedayo/Nodejs-Starter-Project/03-Login-system/README.md

 ## Built With
 Javascript's Node.js as run-time environment, passport.js for authentication, bcrypt for hashing passwords, express-validator for validating form inputs

-## Note
-Sometime in the future, I'll come to back to refractor these codes cause I don't seem to understand how to use connect-flash for flash messages and how to output validation errors in hbs!